-The following table provides information regarding the value of stock options granted during the year ended April 30, 2013 to NEO that would have been realized had the options been exercised on their vesting date.
+The following table provides information regarding the value of stock options granted during the year ended April 30, 2015 to NEO that would have been realized had the options been exercised on their vesting date.

 Name (1) (2) Option-based awards - Value Vested During the Year (\$) (3) Share-based awards - Value Vested During the Year (\$) (3) Non-Equity Incentive Plan Compensation - Value Earned During the Year (\$)

-Dr. Wayne Danter, President & CEO nil
+Dr. Wayne Danter, Nil n/a n/a

+President & CEO

+Mr. Gene Kelly, Nil n/a n/a

-Gene Kelly, Chief Financial Officer nil
+Chief Financial Officer

-Dr. Brent Norton, Executive Director nil
+Dr. Brent Norton, n/a n/a n/a

+Executive Director

-- Options granted during the year to the CEO and Executive Director as directors vested on a quarterly basis commencing from the date of grant on September 25, 2012.
-Accordingly, the vesting dates that occurred during fiscal 2013 were December 25, 2012 and March 25, 2013 with vesting date market prices of \$0.14 and \$0.115 respectively.
-Options granted to the Executive Director under the consulting agreement vested quarterly on September 10 and December 1, 2012 and March 1, 2013, with vesting date market prices of \$0.14, \$0.11, and \$0.14 respectively.
-Options granted in roles as NEO vested upon the date of grant being September 10 and 25, 2012 with vesting date market prices of \$0.14 and \$0.16 respectively. - Calculated based upon the net difference between the closing price for the common shares at the vesting date and the option exercise price, multiplied by the number of options granted. - (3) The Company does not have share-based awards or non-equity incentive plans.
+- Options granted during the year to the CEO as a director and an officer, and to the CFO as an officer, vested on a quarterly basis commencing from the date of grant on October 22, 2014.
+Accordingly, the vesting dates that occurred during fiscal 2015 were January 22 and April 22, 2015 with a vesting date market price per the underlying common share of \$0.285 and \$0.26 respectively. - (2) Calculated based upon the net difference between the closing price for the common shares at the vesting date and the option exercise price, multiplied by the number of options granted. - The Company does not have share-based awards and did not have a non-equity incentive plan during fiscal 2015.